Women in the EZLN: Background

-Indigenous Women of Chiapas
+Indigenous women of Chiapas

 In Chiapas during the second half of the twentieth century, indigenous women were married at a very young age, usually around thirteen or fourteen.
 They tended to have little choice in the matter; the future husband selected a woman and the marriage was negotiated between the parents.
 Once married, the women fulfilled their primary roles of child-rearing, cooking, and housekeeping, though they also participated in other labor such as agriculture.
 Married women were often subject to mistreatment by their husbands, including physical abuse.
-In addition, indigenous women of Chiapas lacked access to formal education, and they typically did not learn Spanish like many men.
+In addition, indigenous women of Chiapas lacked access to formal education, and they typically did not learn Spanish like many indigenous men.
 This inhibited their socioeconomic mobility because Spanish is the main language spoken in cities and used in business practices.

-Indigenous Women and Internal Migration
+Indigenous women and internal migration

 In the 1950s, the Mexican government encouraged migration from the highlands to the Lacandon Jungle area of eastern Chiapas, the locus of the EZLN, because of demands for land reform.
 In many cases, men forced their wives to accompany them to the jungle.
 Women did not want to leave because many of them had never left their villages in the highlands of Chiapas.
 Due to the mixing of various ethnic groups in the new location, women learned other indigenous languages and were able to communicate more broadly.

 There were some differences for those who stayed in the highlands.
 Men started working with the new businesses and industries, while women were not able to work as wage laborers.
-Women earned cash in other ways as street vendors or as maids in ladino homes.
+Women earned cash in other ways, as street vendors or as maids in ladino homes.
 Some of the street vendors sold handmade crafts to tourists in the cities, and these women organized into artisan collectives.
 They also formed other types of economic collectives such as for bread-making and vegetable gardening.
 Rural women could also remain in their village and still contribute to the collective.
-This was an early instance of women organizing and working to better themselves.
+This was an early instance of women organizing and working to improve their situation.
 The maids earned cash, but suffered abuse in the ladino plantations.
 Physical and sexual abuse were commonly committed by the ladino landowners against the women who worked in their homes.
 Independence, new skills, and grievances gained from these experiences led women to join the EZLN.